 DevOps is s a software development method that stresses best practice that automates the processes between software development and Information Technology.
 This connection helps address the conflict between developers and operations and aims to more closely bring together both teams in a more collaborative manner.
 Developers want a fluid and changing system.
 Operations on the other hand wants stability.
 When it comes to Software development, customers want features and they want these deployed fast.
 But sometimes the operations team that look after the infrastructure cant keep up to provide what is required for these new features.

 Lets use an example from outside the I.T world.
 Lets say the Designers of a new Swiss army knife have 2 teams.
 One team of designers responsible for equipping the Swiss army knife with features and the other responsible for ensuring quality. there needs to be good balance between quality and features to avoid the release with too many features with risk that certain components may break upon first use.
 By having a good balance you can ensure a quality product with the features to ensure the products sells.
 DevOps ensures that software features are released with an infrastructure and platform built to cater for the software.

 Benifits of DevOps

 DevOps can provide several different business and technical benefits, many of which can result in happier customers.
-Some benefits of DevOps include:
+Some benefits include:

 - Improve deployment frequency